-BIDEN: NO
+HARRIS: NO

-President Biden released an immigration legislative framework on January 20, 2021, that would provide "hardworking people who enrich our communities every day and who have lived here for years, in some cases for decades, an opportunity to earn citizenship."
-Rather than calling for mass deportation of undocumented immigrants, the plan sought to provide a pathway to lawful permanent residence.
-This followed the president's platform for 2020, which called for "a roadmap to citizenship for the millions of undocumented workers, caregivers, students, and children who are an essential part of our economy."

-Today, even as the Biden administration implements additional border enforcement policies and has increasingly relied on expedited removal, nothing resembling mass deportation is under consideration, and Biden does not plan to significantly expand immigration detention by building new camps along the border.
-In addition, in June 2024, the Biden administration announced executive actions that promoted family unity through the use of parole-in-place that could allow about 500,000 spouses of U.S. citizens to obtain permanent status while remaining in-country - most of whom otherwise could face multiyear bars from the U.S. and could be subject to mass deportation under Trump.
-The Trump administration also implemented a "zero tolerance" policy that required criminal prosecution for those who enter the U.S. unlawfully, leading to family separation.
+The Biden-Harris administration released an immigration legislative framework on January 20, 2021, that would provide "hardworking people who enrich our communities every day and who have lived here for years, in some cases for decades, an opportunity to earn citizenship."
+Rather than calling for mass deportation of undocumented immigrants, the plan would provide a pathway to lawful permanent residence and eventual citizenship.
+In June 2024, the Biden-Harris administration announced executive actions to promote family unity through the use of parole in place that could allow about 500,000 spouses of U.S. citizens to obtain permanent status while remaining in-country - most of whom otherwise could face multiyear bars from the U.S. and could be subject to mass deportation under Trump.